mnot/I-D/bcp56bis/draft.md

 document that contains information about that particular deployment, potentially including links to other relevant resources.

-Applications that use HTTP SHOULD allow an arbitrary URL as that entry point.
-For example, rather than specifying "the initial document is at "/foo/v1", they should allow a deployment to give an arbitrary URL as the entry point for the application.
+Applications that use HTTP SHOULD allow an arbitrary URL to be used as that entry point.
+For example, rather than specifying "the initial document is at "/foo/v1", they should allow a deployment to use any URL as the entry point for the application.

-In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) applications that use HTTP MAY define a well-known URL {{?RFC5785}} as an entry point to their operation.
+In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) applications that use HTTP MAY define a well-known URL {{?RFC5785}} as an entry point.

+### URL Schemes {#scheme}

+Applications that use HTTP MUST allow use of the "https" URL scheme, and SHOULD NOT allow use of the "http" URL scheme, unless interoperability considerations with existing deployments require it.
+They MUST NOT use other URL schemes.

+"https" is preferred to mitigate pervasive monitoring attacks {{?RFC7258}}.

+Using other schemes to denote an application using HTTP makes it more difficult to use with existing implementations (e.g., Web browsers), and is likely to fail to meet the requirements of
+{{!RFC7595}}.

+If it is necessary to advertise the application in use, this SHOULD be done in message payloads, not the URL scheme.

+### Transport Ports

+Applications that use HTTP SHOULD use the default port for the URL scheme in use.
+If it is felt that networks might need to distinguish the application's traffic for operational reasons, it MAY register a separate port, but be aware that this has privacy implications for that protocol's users.
+The impact of doing so MUST be documented in Security Considerations.

+## Authentication and Application State {#state}

+Applications that use HTTP MAY use stateful cookies {{?RFC6265}} to identify a client and/or store client-specific data to contextualise requests.

+If it is only necessary to identify clients, applications that use HTTP MAY use HTTP authentication
+{{?RFC7235}}; if the Basic authentication scheme {{?RFC7617}} is used, it MUST NOT be used with the 'http' URL scheme.

+In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambiant authority), exploits are possible.
+Mitigations include using a request-specific token to assure the intent of the client.

 ## HTTP Methods

-Applications that use HTTP are encouraged to use existing HTTP methods.
+Applications that use HTTP MUST confine themselves to using registered HTTP methods such as GET, POST, PUT, DELETE, and PATCH.

 New HTTP methods are rare; they are required to be registered with IETF Review (see {{!RFC7232}}), and are also required to be *generic*.
 That means that they need to be potentially applicable to